Donna Martin, Hakomi Education Network Trainer:

 Rather than focusing on teaching the method academically, we focus on using the Hakomi Method experientially for this self work.
 We create a group situation where people assist each other in this approach to self-study, self-discovery, and emotional healing.
 What is being healed is any attitude, habitual behaviour or belief that interferes with being fully present for oneself and/or others in a creatively loving and peaceful way.

-Experientially, the training gives lots of opportunity for people to learn about mindfulness, about paying attention to nonverbal expression, about being present for what is happening and what is emerging, about recognizing “indicators” of limiting beliefs and/or missing experiences, and being present for each other in a loving way as the process of self-study and self-discovery moves in the direction of personal healing and spiritual transformation.
+Experientially, the training gives lots of opportunity for you to learn about mindfulness, about paying attention to nonverbal expression, about being present for what is happening and what is emerging, about recognizing “indicators” of limiting beliefs and/or missing experiences, and being present for each other in a loving way as the process of self-study and self-discovery moves in the direction of personal healing and spiritual transformation.

 The training group becomes a supportive community for this self work.
 The elements of collaboration, of assisting each other, of believing in and following the “client”, of a warm and loving attitude, have been shown to be contributing factors to successful outcome in psychotherapy.